 - Enrol here.

-- Course restrictions on fall and full-year courses are now lifted.
-Course restrictions on winter courses will lift at 11:59 PM on 13 January, 2021, and you may be able to enrol then.
+- Course restrictions on SU term and S1 term summer courses will lift at 11:59 PM on 13 May, 2021, and you may be able to enrol then.
+Course restrictions on S2 term summer courses will lift at 11:59 PM on 29 June, 2021, and you may be able to enrol then.

-- If you still can't enrol into a course after restrictions have been lifted, then you should contact the instructor by email and ask for permission to enrol.
+- If you still can't enrol into a course after restrictions have been lifted or you are impatient to enrol, then you should contact the instructor by email and ask for permission to enrol.

 - The last day to add a course WITHOUT instructor permission is September 22, 2020 for F2020 and Y2020-2021.